 What do inflammatory cytokines cause?
 They cause all manner of disruptions in the body but recent research has been linking them to mental illness, like this article from Psychology Today states so much better than I could.

 Yes, depression is a physical disorder.
-But it isn’t a chemical imbalance like the theory (which has never been proven) led many of us to believe.
+But it may not be simply a chemical imbalance like the theory (which has never been proven) led many of us to believe.
 It is a symptom that other processes in the body are out of balance.
 It may not be that there are a lack of neurotransmitters, it may be that the neurotransmitters are just not working the way they need to due to inflammation and a leaky gut that is not absorbing nutrients or communicating through the Vagus nerve effectively.

 A bacterial imbalance isn’t the only thing that causes leaky gut.
 Turns out that gluten causes zonulin to trigger leaky gut even for people who don’t have the Celiac gene like I do (see article here).
 No, the gluten free craze isn’t a fad.
 It can be extremely beneficial to give your gut a break from gluten (and your brain may thank you).
 The chemical mutagenesis of wheat the last 60 years has made it more and more difficult for our modern digestive systems to respond to it as anything other than an invader.